Categories

 Instructions for all Writing Categories

-- No identifying information, including the student’s name, should appear anywhere on the manuscript.
+- No identifying information, including the writer’s name, should appear anywhere on the manuscript, including areas such as a header or title page.

-- No illustrations, photographs, graphics, or hyperlinks are permitted.
+- No illustrations, photographs, or graphics are permitted in the body of the work.

-- Collaborative works are not allowed in any writing categories.
+- Collaborative works are not allowed in any categories.

 Critical Essay